abcorrea/planpilot/README.md

 This project redistributes binaries for the following tools to provide core functionality.
 These tools are included under their original licenses:

-- plasp: A PDDL-to-ASP translator developed by Potassco.
+- plasp: A PDDL-to-ASP translator.
 Distributed under the MIT License.
 The license text can be found in [bin/LICENSE-plasp.md](bin/LICENSE-plasp.md).

-- fasb: A Facet-based Answer Set Browser developed by Potassco.
+- fasb: A Facet-based Answer Set Browser.
 Distributed under the MIT License.
 The license text and original documentation can be found in the [bin/fasb-x86_64-unknown-linux-gnu/](bin/fasb-x86_64-unknown-linux-gnu/) directory.